 Public Achievement was first implemented in schools.
 It gave young people the opportunity to be producers and creators of their communities, not simply customers or clients.
 They showed that they could do serious work and have an impact on real problems.

-Today, Public Achievement is used in schools and communities in several states, and around the world in Turkey and Eastern Europe, South Africa, Northern Ireland, Israel, and Gaza and the West Bank.
+Public Achievement has been used in schools and communities in several states, and around the world in Turkey and Eastern Europe, South Africa, Northern Ireland, Israel, Gaza and the West Bank.

 An internationally-recognized model